 Manage multiple serversYou can set up multiple lists of servers for different purposes.
 For e.g. you may have different server lists for test, production, or QA.

 Run sets of scriptsDon’t limit yourself to a single SQL command, or to a single script.
 Run multiple SQL commands in a single script, or even run multiple scripts in a single project.
 SQL Multi Select will display all the result sets returned by the commands and scripts.

 Single consolidated result setData retrieved from multiple servers are displayed in a consolidated result set.
 The origin of the data is also displayed, so you can quickly tell from which server and database the data was retrieved from.

-Get started with SQL Multi SelectRun scripts on multiple servers with a single click- try SQL Multi Select free for 14 days
+Get started with SQL Multi SelectRun scripts on multiple servers with a single click- get the Basic Edition for FREE!

 Got a question?If you need help, or have any questions about SQL Multi Select, please get in firstname.lastname@example.org

 Dynamic database listsUse regular expression filters to include or exclude databases from your projects.
 With this, any new databases that meet the filter criteria are automatically included (or excluded) from your project.